vedph/gve-doc/export/trace-features.md

 ### Delete

 - ➡️ `$seg-in`: the segment to be deleted.
 - ⬅️ `$left-anchor`, `$right-anchor`: left/right anchors.
-The delete operation has no output segment by definition; so, the deleted node, once detached from the version text, will just retain its input segment feature.
+The delete operation has no output segment by definition; so, the deleted node, once detached from the alteration text, will just retain its input segment feature.
 Anyway, all _deleted_ nodes have a standard `del` feature, whose value is equal to that of the trace features for segments.
 The `del` feature is not a trace feature because it must persist forever once attached to a node: once a node is deleted, it will never come back in a sequence.
-In fact, together with `opid`, these feature mark the entrance and exit of a node, as versions define new sequences.
+In fact, together with `opid`, these feature mark the entrance and exit of a node, as alterations define new sequences.

 💡 Example: delete `In_` in `In this test...` → `this test...` (`v2`):